 Loading: Largest Contentful Paint (LCP)

-Largest Contentful Paint or LCP metric reports the render time of the largest image or text block visible within the viewport, relative to when the page first started loading.
+The largest Contentful Paint or LCP metric reports the render time of the largest image or text block visible within the viewport, relative to when the page first started loading.

 Keep in mind that the LCP metric only measures the load time of elements that’s visible to the user within the viewport.